WizardRulez/wizardrulez.github.io/Mp3/README.md

-This Is where You Put Your Songs/Mp3 Or Audio
+In This Folder Is Where Your Songs/Mp3 Or Audio Go You Can Just Copy And Paste Them Here